-We’re reviewing the basics of selecting a wedding caterer, and I have THREE important tips to share!
-Listen now:
+Today we’re reviewing the basics of selecting a wedding caterer, and I have THREE important tips to share!

 Wedding Catering Tip No. 1